PURPOSE OF JOB CLASS (NATURE OF WORK)

 (1)-Officials And Administrators

-This replaces the existing specification for the same class in Salary Group MP 72 approved effective June 19, 2009.
-(Revise to modify content and title)
+This replaces the existing specification for the class of Energy and Environmental Protection Bureau Chief in Salary Group MP 72 approved effective July 1, 2011.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007